lilin-bme/lilin-bme.github.io/index.md

 The interface between light and materials creates unique optical properties at the nanoscale, enabling the manipulation and transport of light in a controlled manner.
 With the use of nanomaterial tools, we can study the interaction of biological molecules, cells, or tissues with optical nanostructures. <br>

+{% capture text %}

+We use state-of-the-art nanofabrication and simulation technologies to design and fabricate plasmonic nanostructures as ultrasensitive nanosensors for trace detection.
+In particular, we have focused on surface-enhanced Raman scattering as a bioimaging modality for in vivo surgical navigation or as an optical platform to study bio-material interfaces.
+We collaborate closely with other groups to address fundamental questions in biological metabolism and tumor phenotype development using advanced optical techniques.

+{%
+  include button.html
+  link="projects"
+  text="See our projections"
+  icon="fa-solid fa-arrow-right"
+  flip=true
+  style="bare"
+%}

+{% endcapture %}

+{%
+  include feature.html
+  image="images/projects/cell3.jpg"
+  title="What we do"
+  text=text
+%}

 ## Recent News